Errors

 ConflictError (409)

 The request is well-formed but conflicts with current server state.
-The most common cause: trying to finalize(...) an episode that's already been archived in the admin UI.
+The most common cause: trying to finalize(...) an episode that's already been archived.

-Restore the episode from /admin/episodes/<id> before retrying, or start a fresh episode.
+Restore the episode from /portal/episodes/<id> (or just start a fresh one) before retrying.

 ValidationError (400)